List of House of the Dragon characters: Baela Targaryen

 Baela Targaryen (portrayed by Bethany Antonia as a teenager and by Shani Smethurst as a young child) is the elder daughter of Prince Daemon Targaryen and Lady Laena Velaryon.
 She is a dragonrider who is bonded to the dragon Moondancer.
 Following her mother's death, Baela becomes the ward of her grandmother Princess Rhaenys Targaryen.
 Six years later, she is betrothed to her cousin Prince Jacaerys Velaryon, which would make her the future queen consort once married, as Jace is Rhaenyra's heir.

 In season 2, Rhaenyra sends Baela and Moondancer to keep watch on King's Landing in anticipation of any future attacks.
 Baela later discovers Ser Criston Cole and Ser Gwayne Hightower leading an army into the Crownlands and reports their movements to the Black Council, allowing the lords whose houses reside on the mainland to better prepare for an attack.
 Following the death of her grandmother, Baela is sent by Rhaenyra to offer her grandfather, Lord Corlys Velaryon, the position of Hand to the Queen.
 With his wife and children dead, Corlys asks Baela to be the heir to Driftmark, but she refuses, stating that she is more Targaryen than Velaryon.
 Baela later comforts Jacaerys, who expresses how he feels unworthy of being Rhaenyra's heir after lowborn bastards claim dragons in the Red Sowing.
 She assures him that she doesn't care about his parentage and convinces Jace to take part in a feast in honor of the dragonseeds, to show them his authority.
 She attends the feast at Dragonstone with the other dragonriders and expresses how concerned she is about sending their dragons to attack the opposing cities of Oldtown and Lannisport, not wanting to harm any innocents.

+In season 3, Baela takes Moondancer to aid the Velaryon fleet during the Battle of the Gullet alongside Jace on Vermax.
+During the battle, she is attacked by Sheepstealer, leading to Jace coming to her defence and being killed by the Triarchy alongside Vermax.
+After the battle, Baela recovers Jace's body and takes him back to Dragonstone.
+She is then sent to scout the Riverlands and Crownlands alongside Addam to find both Vhagar and Sheepstealer.
+They find evidence of Vhagar in Wendish Town, but discover that she is long gone.